Easy Waffle Recipe

 Pouring syrup onto a stack of waffles with a pad of butter.

-Making waffles from scratch is a BREEZE and really doesn’t take much more effort than buying a box mix.
+I love making waffles from scratch because they are a breeze to throw together and really doesn’t take much more effort than buying a box mix.
 Plus, homemade waffles taste far better than store-bought mix waffles.
 No weird ingredients or preservatives here.
 Just simple ingredients from your pantry.
 If you want to take your waffles to the next level, try them with some of our homemade syrups (or favorite topping ideas) below!

-When it comes to breakfast, you can never go wrong with a classic family favorite like these waffles.
+When it comes to easy breakfast ideas, you can never go wrong with a classic family favorite like these waffles.
 Much like our homemade pancakes, these waffles are made from scratch with simple ingredients.
 Try serving them with our easy hash browns and a side of sausage links and/or bacon to complete your breakfast!

 Ingredients in Homemade Waffles